Editors' note: This review was updated June 5, 2013, to cover features added in the latest version of the app.

 Advanced Mobile Care is a free Android system utility from IObit, makers of the popular Advanced SystemCare program for Windows.
-Similar to its desktop sibling, this app offers up an arsenal of tools to clean up and speed up your computing experience.
+Similar to its desktop sibling, this app offers up an arsenal of tools for cleaning up and speeding up your computing experience.

 What I like best about Advanced Mobile Care for Android is its clean and simple interface, which revolves around its one-tap scanning process.
 Open up the app, and you'll see what I'm talking about: a giant Scan button that sits front and center, with a slim menu bar of additional tools at the bottom.
 Hit the Scan button, and in a few seconds you'll be treated to a detailed, yet simple readout of system issues that potentially compromise your mobile device's performance.
 The readout shows you a running count of any malware it detects, open tasks, cached items, and junk files.
-With another click, you can quickly repair these issues.
-On one of my tests, the application detected more than 3,000 junk files on my device and was able to clear out quite a bit of storage space.
-Keeping the app installed will assure you ongoing protection and a notification if any malware makes its way onto your system.
+With another click, you can quickly banish these.
+In one of my tests, the application detected more than 3,000 junk files on my device and was able to clear out quite a bit of storage space.
+Keeping the app installed will provide ongoing protection and a notification if any malware makes its way onto your system.

 But more than just a scan-and-repair app for Android, Advanced Mobile Care comes with a handful of additional tools that are surprisingly useful.

 The Battery Saver offers up a detailed report of what's currently consuming your battery power and gives you an estimate of the time you have left until you'll have to plug in.
 In addition, it offers a few tools to help you stave off complete depletion.
-For instance, there are three levels of power-saver options, which each optimizes your settings (Bluetooth, Wi-Fi, Brightness, AutoSync, etc.) to save you some juice.
+For instance, there are three levels of power-saver options that optimize your settings (Bluetooth, Wi-Fi, Brightness, AutoSync) to save you some juice.
 If you're a savvy Android user, you can even use this tool to manipulate each of your battery-draining settings manually.
 There's also a built-in task killer.

-The new and improved App Manager offers a convenient interface for clearing storage space on your device.
-It lets you sort your apps by name, size, or even use frequency, and in a few taps either move them to your SD card or uninstall them.
-I found this neat tabbed interface to to be significantly easier to use (and faster) than Android's built-in application manager.
+The App Manager offers a convenient interface for clearing storage space on your device.
+It lets you sort your apps by name, size, or even frequency of use, and in a few taps either move them to your SD card or uninstall them.
+I found this neat tabbed interface to be significantly easier to use (and faster) than Android's built-in application manager.
 However, I still think it needs a true batch uninstaller.
-As it is now, the batch uninstall feature asks you for a confirmation between each individual uninstall, regrettably, which nullifies its convenience altogether.
+As it is now, the batch uninstall feature asks you for a confirmation between each individual uninstallation, regrettably, which nullifies its convenience altogether.
 What a shame.